 Evidence shows that school attendance, or lack thereof, is a significant risk factor to juvenile delinquency.
 Youth are enrolled, engaged, and attending school are significantly less likely to engage in criminal behavior.
 Working with schools, families, and youth to identify specific youth or families who are truant and get them engaged in school leads to child abuse prevention and a decrease in juvenile referrals.
-The COVID-19 pandemic changed the way in which Truancy Intervention addressed attendance.
-The Truancy Officer conducted hundreds of home visits to support youth on distance learning and act as a liaison between families and teaching staff who were unable to communicate with truant youth.

-The Yuba County Probation Department has dedicated a full time Truancy Officer to serve schools in the Marysville Joint Unified School District (MJUSD) and Yuba County Office of Education (YCOE).
+The Yuba County Probation Department has dedicated a full time Truancy Officer to serve schools in the Marysville Joint Unified School District (MJUSD), Wheatland Union High School District, Plumas Lake Elementary School District, Wheatland School District and Yuba County Office of Education (YCOE).
 The Truancy Officer provides essential services to the school district, the Probation Department, students and their families, and plays a vital role as a member of the Student Attendance Review Board (SARB).
 The Truancy Officer establishes much needed relationships with youth and their families and maintains contact with them depending on the family's needs.
 Some of the duties of the Truancy Officer include the following: home visits and family intervention services; referrals to social services and other service-related agencies in Yuba and Sutter Counties; liaison between school and law enforcement; assisting PASS Officers with truancy, recovery and attendance-related issues; and transportation of youth to school sites.
 As a member of SARB, the Truancy Officer services Juvenile Citations, Subpoenas and Infraction Complaints (violation of SARB Contract); recovers students who are not enrolled in any school or education programs within Yuba County; and coordinates/participates in truancy sweeps for MJUSD and YCOE.

 The Truancy Officer is an active member of the Yuba County Displaced Youth Multi-Disciplinary Team (DYMDT).
 Yuba County has a significant homeless population, which also involves a large number of displaced youth.
 The DYMDT was initiated out of the Yuba County Children's Wellness & Child Abuse Prevention Council.
 The DYMDT was designed to provide a team approach to build on a youth's strengths, respond to their needs in a coordinated manner and to assist displaced youth and their families in achieving and maintaining a permanent healthy living environment.
-JJCPA funds will be used to pay for a portion of the Truancy Officer position21
+JJCPA funds will be used to pay for a portion of the Truancy Officer position.